AdobeDocs/experience-manager-65.en/help/communities/consoles.md

 # Communities Consoles {#communities-consoles}

-The AEM Communities consoles, available in the author environment from the global navigation panel, provides access to administrative tasks such as
+The AEM Communities consoles, available in the author environment from the global navigation panel, provides access to administrative tasks such as:

 * [Creating a community site](sites-console.md)
 * Adding [groups](groups.md) nested within the site